DaiseyCode/lmwrapper/README.md

 pred = lm.predict("What is 2+2?")
 print(pred.completion_text)  # "2+2 is equal to 4."

-# Conversation alternating between `user` and `system`.
+# Conversation alternating between `user` and `assistant`.
 pred = lm.predict(LmPrompt(
     [
         "What is 2+2?",  # user turn
-        "4",             # system turn
+        "4",             # assistant turn
         "What is 5+3?"   # user turn
-        "8",             # system turn
+        "8",             # assistant turn
         "What is 4+4?"   # user turn
-        # Because we have the fewshot examples, we might expect one number
+        # We use few-shot turns to encourage the answer to be our desired format.
+        #   If you don't give example turns you might get something like
+        #   "The answer is 8." instead of just "8".
     ],
     max_tokens=10,
 ))